Investor Summary

 |---|---|---|

-The fund employs a long/short equity strategy focused on high-quality businesses with strong fundamentals and secular growth drivers on the long side, while shorting companies with deteriorating financials, unsustainable business models, or excessive valuations.
+Long/short strategy focused on high-quality businesses with secular growth drivers while shorting companies with deteriorating fundamentals, unsustainable business models, or excessive valuations, particularly benefiting from AI infrastructure investment and enterprise software coordination roles.

-The manager believes the fund's flexible mandate and disciplined stock selection process are well suited to navigate the current environment, with commitment to generating attractive risk-adjusted returns through all market cycles.
+Manager believes the fund's flexible mandate and disciplined stock selection process are well suited to navigate the current environment, with long book anchored by high-quality businesses with strong fundamentals and secular growth drivers.

 | Date | Letter | Tickers | Keywords | Pitches | Quick Takes |